shevpai/git-users/README.md

-### Small project to play with GitHub API and also learn React
+### Small project to play with GitHub API and also learn React hooks

 ***

-The idea is make my own interface to search users from GitHub and show information about them using React(hook based), Axios and
-Bootstrap for UI.
+The idea is make my own interface to search users from GitHub and show information about them using React, Axios and Bootstrap for UI.

 I used authorization with Client ID and  Client Secret from .env.local file: